gacelita/ventas/README.md

 :done
 ```

-Then, migrate and seed the database:
+Then, create the database, apply the schema and create the fixtures:

 ```clojure
 (seed/seed :recreate? true)